lasteamlab/mc-python/README.md

+mcpython -

-mcpython - python for minecraft server by http://pinet.rouviere.free.fr/index.html
+based on python for minecraft server by http://pinet.rouviere.free.fr/index.html

 based on the package mcpi developed by Martin O'Lannon @martinohanlon for the Raspberry Juice Mod, modified by @sprouviere, and further modified by @lasteamlab.